 If you plan to submit proof of sufficient funds through your savings or credit cards, you must provide recent statements from the last six months from a Turkish bank account, each page wet-stamped and signed by an authorized representative.

-For example, if you earn a salary abroad, we recommend transferring funds (17,100 TL) to your Turkish account monthly.
-This will allow you to provide a Turkish bank statement, which most regions require.
-If you have your salary directly deposited, that's okay, but you should have a copy of your work contract in case you are asked.
+For example, if you earn a salary abroad, we recommend transferring funds (33,156 TL) to your Turkish account monthly.
+This will allow you to provide a Turkish bank statement, which all regions require.
+If you have your salary directly deposited, that's okay, but you should have a copy of your remote work contract in case you are asked.

 We recommend transferring funds through Wise to your Turkish account.
 This way, you can manage your finances more efficiently and reduce the risk.
-Make a minimum (17,100 TL) transfer each month and then use this account to pay for necessities like rent and utilities.
+Make a minimum transfer (33,156 TL) each month and then use this account to pay for necessities like rent and utilities.

 Here are some additional tips for submitting proof of sufficient funds: